rfortherestofus/blog/003_pivot_function_advanced/003_pivot_functions_advanced.md

 This means that from each column we can actually extract two information:

-- Do we talk about hourly or annual salary?
+- Are we talking about hourly or annual salary?
-- What kind of quantity of that salary do we mean?
-Average, median or some other percentile?
+- What kind of quantity of that salary do we mean: average, median or some other percentile?

-Luckily we can catch all of this with one regex that contains **two** groups (indicated by `()`).
+Luckily, we can catch all of this with one regex that contains **two** groups (indicated by `()`).
 Here’s how that could look in `pivot_longer()`.

 ``` r
 nurses |>